albertmenglongli/Algorithms/algorithm-cheat-sheet.md

     import json
     import hashlib
     try:
-        # for python3.x
         from inspect import signature
     except ImportError:
-        # for python2.x, need external dependency
         from funcsigs import signature

-    # the cache could be any caches
-    # for instance: django's LocMemCache cache or redis cache
     cache = {}

     def wrap(*args, **kwargs):